Introduction to Model-Based Derivative-Free Optimization: Incremental Geometry Improvement

-In \secref{sec_model_construction}, we described how to generate a set of interpolation points in order to be fully linear/quadratic in $B(\bx,\Delta)$.
+In \secref{sec_model_construction}, we described how to generate a set of interpolation points in order to be fully linear/\minorrev{fully} quadratic in $B(\bx,\Delta)$.
 There, we had full control over where to place the interpolation points (e.g.~using coordinate perturbations around $\bx$) to ensure the model was sufficiently accurate.
-However, this approach may be computationally impractical if objective evaluations are expensive, as every time $\bx_k$ or $\Delta_k$ is changed (i.e.~every iteration of \algref{alg_basic_tr_dfo}) we have to evaluate the objective for a completely new set of perturbations.
-Here, motivated by \algref{alg_basic_tr_dfo_bad_models} in \secref{sec_dfotr_inaccurate_models}, we describe how to modify an existing interpolation set by changing a small number of points to ensure the resulting model is fully linear/quadratic.
-This allows us to re-use many of the interpolation points from a previous iteration, and save on objective evaluations.
+This approach is of theoretical interest, and does motivate procedures to find a collection of suitable interpolation points from a database (and determine any extra evaluations required to get a good model).
+However, in many practically successful \renaming{MBDFO} algorithms, an incremental approach is used, where interpolation points for the next iteration $k+1$ are taken to be the points from the current iteration $k$, with minimal changes to the set, such as adding the new iterate $\bx_{k+1}$.
+This ensures we only ask for a very small number of new (possibly expensive) objective evaluations at each iteration.
+Here, we describe how to assess the quality of an interpolation set using geometric conditions, which determine how to minimally alter a given interpolation set to ensure its quality.

 The primary tool we will use to assess the quality of an interpolation set, and determine which points to move (and where to move them to), are \emph{Lagrange polynomials}.
 For a set of points $\by_1,\ldots,\by_p\in\R^n$, the associated Lagrange polynomials are a collection of $p$ polynomials $\ell_1,\ldots,\ell_p:\R^n\to\R$ satisfying the conditions $\ell_i(\by_j) = \delta_{i,j}$, where $\delta_{i,j}$ is the Kronecker delta (i.e.~$\delta_{i,j}=1$ if $i=j$ and 0 otherwise).
 The degree of the Lagrange polynomials will match the degree of the interpolation model we are trying to assess.